 - Every state’s RERA is subdivided into several smaller regulatory bodies that are responsible for the development of the real estate business in that particular state or union territory; this ensures greater transparency and eases the business transactions in the industry.

-To ensure that your investment is in safe hands, a homebuyer should choose a RERA registered project.
+To ensure that your investment is in safe hands, a homebuyer should choose a RERA-registered project.
 The Real Estate Regulation Authority protects the interest of homebuyers and investors and makes the real estate market more organized and transparent.
 Almost 70 percent of the total real estate projects in the country are covered under RERA jurisdiction.
 PS Group offers several residential projects that are RERA compliant.
-To know more, visit our website and get in touch with our competent sales team!
-You can read more about the impact of GST post COVID and Real Estate laws in India
+To know more about 3 bhk flat in em bypass kolkata, ready to move flats in joka, and buy apartment in Kolkata, visit our website and get in touch with our competent sales team!

 Property agents and builders can apply for RERA registration on the RERA portals of their respective states.
 They can register under an individual’s name or entity’s name.
 It is necessary to submit all the prerequisite documents for registration.